 Tim Albin joined the Ohio Football coaching staff as offensive coordinator on Jan.
 4, 2005, reuniting with Frank Solich after four seasons together at Nebraska.
-The 2013 season will mark Albin's 10th year in Athens.
+The 2015 season will mark Albin’s 12th year in Athens.
+Albin, along with head coach, Frank Solich, and defensive coordinator, Jimmy Burrow, make up the only head coach and coordinator trio that has been together for 12 years at the same school in the entire FBS.

 Since his arrival in Athens, Albin has produced offensive units that have consistently ranked among the top of the Mid-American Conference.
-He also has directed an offensive attack that has practically rewritten all of Ohio's passing records and single season scoring records.
+He also has directed an offensive attack that has practically rewritten all of Ohio’s rushing, passing records, and scoring records.

 The 2013 campaign also marked the final season of Ohio’s most prolific offensive trio in school history as quarterback Tyler Tettleton, running back Beau Blankenship and wide Donte’ Foster all concluded their respective collegiate careers.